 Some are direct exercises for older kids while some will be fun game-like exercises or activities for younger kids because we all know children need to be motivated at their level of age and level of interest, that’s why we’ve given you a variety of ideas.
 Now, let’s get started with some fun, meaningful, and hopefully successful hand strengthening exercises and activities.

 Also, one last note, please don’t forget that even gross motor activities can also help build hand strength too!
-So, keep children doing animal walks, crawling, heavy work exercises, pulling themselves while prone on a scooter board, weight-bearing over therapy balls, climbing, and playing on the playground equipment.
+Things like wall push ups, animal walks, crawling, heavy work exercises, pulling themselves while prone on a scooter board, weight-bearing over therapy balls, climbing, and playing on the playground equipment are all fun ways to add gross motor input but also support wrist strength and stability and strengthening of the arches of the hands.

 hand strengthening exercises for kids